estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 that it will behave as expected in all production environments.
 :::

-[`ghcr.io/estuary/source-mysql:dev`](https://github.com/estuary/connectors/pkgs/container/source-mysql) provides the latest connector image when using the Flow GitOps environment.
+[`ghcr.io/estuary/source-mysql:dev`](https://github.com/estuary/connectors/pkgs/container/source-mysql) provides the latest connector image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites